Composr Tutorial: Providing downloads

 Written by Chris Graham (ocProducts)

 Note that the download system is not intended for placing articles: there is a dedicated news/articles system for this.
-You may of course use it to store articles if you prefer to, or to place articles in special formats such as PDF.
+You may still use it to store articles if you prefer to, in formats such as PDF.

 Setting up categoriesIn the download system, downloads are placed in categories, and categories together make up a tree (hierarchical) structure.
 When Composr is first installed there is just a single download category: the 'Home' category, which will be the 'parent' to the first new category ('child') you make.
 When you make a new category, you can choose a 'parent' of any existing category; by this structure, the tree is formed (by choosing a parent, you are essentially saying that your new category exists underneath it in the structure).